 Finding it hard to stay motivated lately?
 You’re not alone.
 With a massive number of people working from home due to the COVID-19 crisis, it’s increasingly difficult to separate our personal lives from our professional ones.
 Spaces usually reserved for dining or sleeping have become the new workplace for many.
 Meanwhile, team leaders are struggling to boost employee morale in an era defined by Zoom meetings and virtual hangouts.

 To help you stay productive in this new environment, you should consider making little adjustments to your daily routine.
+But what is productivity tracking, and can it help?
 There are plenty of productivity tips you can try, including regular email breaks and ambient playlists.
 However, one of the best solutions is also one of the simplest: start a productivity journal.

 The benefits of journaling for productivity